 Once you have managed to get the plant out of the pot, separate the pups from the mother plant.
 Ideally, all the pups will have their own roots but some of them might not.
-Those without their own roots have a lower survival rate and need some extra care.
+Those without their own roots typically develop roots quickly once planted.

-Find the spots were the pups are attached to the mother plant and cut all the pups off with a sharp knife.
+Find the spots were the pups are attached to the mother plant and cut off all the pups with a clean, sharp knife.
 Make sure that you don’t damage the roots.
-If the pup’s roots are entangled with the roots of the mother plant, gently pull them off.
+If the pup’s roots are entangled with the roots of the mother plant, gently pull them apart.

 Inspect the roots and leaves and cut off any brown roots or dried leaves with a sharp knife.

 Propagating succulents usually includes letting the wounds on the leaf cuttings callus over before planting.
 You can skip that step for pups with roots and repot them directly, but callusing is necessary when they lack roots in order to increase their chance of survival.

 Place the pups on a piece of cardboard or newspaper in a dark, cool, and dry place for 24 to 48 hours.
 Wait until the spot where they were separated from the mother plant has developed a protective callus and no longer appears wet.
 Then pot them as described below.